CormacM22/EmergingTechnologies/README.md

 ## Trigrams

-A jupyter notebook that builds and uses a third-order letter approximation model based on trigrams.
-It analyses English texts that I obtained from Project  Gutenberg.
+The Trigrams Notebook demonstrates a third-order letter approximation model based on trigrams.
+It analyzes English texts sourced from Project Gutenberg.
+Trigrams are sequences of three consecutive characters and are used to predict text by modeling character relationships.

-Follow these steps to run the program:
+## Steps to Run:

+1. Clone this repository.
-- Clone this repository and open it in Visual Studio Code.
+2. Open the repository in Visual Studio Code (or your preferred IDE).
+3. Open trigrams.ipynb.
-- Click the button, "run all", to run trigrams.ipynb.
+4. Click the button, "run all", to run trigrams.ipynb.

+## Features
+- Builds a trigram model for character-level prediction.
+- Processes English text to generate probabilistic character sequences.

 **References**